Skip to main content

 You could agree a tenancy end date with your landlord or through the agent.

-This is a less formal option if you want some flexibility about when the tenancy ends.
+This is a less formal option than giving a legal notice.
+It can give you some flexibility about when the tenancy ends.
 For example, if you're buying a house.

-You won't need to give a legal notice if you can agree on the end date but it's important to confirm your agreement in writing.
+You do not always need to give a legal notice if you can agree on the tenancy end date.
+But it's important to get any agreement in writing.
+For example, in an email.

 You can only end a joint tenancy in this way if everyone agrees.